Detegr/openRBRVR/FAQ.md

 - Disable cubic env maps
 - Make sure anti-aliasing is not too high.
 Generally 4x SRS is the highest you can go and most systems can't go over 2x SRS.
+- If not needed, make sure you're not running the co-driver mode (also known as the bonnet camera desktop window mode).
+The setting can be found from `Options -> Plugins -> openRBRVR -> Desktop window settings -> Desktop window mode`.
+Use `VR view` or `Off` for better performance.

 ## How do I reset the VR view?